sjasminetya/zwallet-backend/README.md

 To run the zwallet backend, you must install the package in your IDE favorite.
 I will guide you so you can run it on your laptop or computer.

 ### Prerequisites
-what things you need to install the software and the package
+What things you need to install the software and the package

 #### Software